Blacg13/FestivalFlow/README.md

 # FestivalFlow

-This website has been designed to help me in my voluntary work as exhibitor manager for a small festival in Wallonia.
+This website has been designed to help me in my voluntary work as an exhibitor manager for a small festival in Wallonia.

-This job consists of making and renewing contact with exhibitors, often known for a long time, and managing the contractualization and follow-up of payments for the next edition.
+This job consists of making or renewing contact with exhibitors, often known for a long time, and monitoring the contractualization and follow-up of payments for the upcoming edition.

-Without this website, I'd be using Excel spreadsheets (to draw up a list of exhibitors and their contact details, to have a summary of the follow-up to their commitment for the coming edition, notes to remind me of certain things, etc.), a mailbox of course (for exchanging messages with exhibitors but also with the rest of the organizing committee), the files in my office (for all documents, mail templates and archives), and a map of the festival site where I organize stand locations.
+Without this website, I'd use Excel spreadsheets (to draw up a list of exhibitors and their contact details, to have a summary of the follow-up to their commitment for the coming edition, notes to remind me of certain things, etc.), a mailbox of course (for exchanging messages with exhibitors but also with the rest of the organizing committee), the files in my office (for all documents, mail templates and archives), and a map of the festival site by the use of I allocate emplacements.
 I wanted to centralize all these tools into one, in the hope of being able to automate certain tasks (typically reminder emails for contract signature and payment).
-In terms of data construction, I organized the *prioritization of functionalities* as follows:
+In terms of data construction, I organize the *prioritization of functionalities* as follows:
 1. Enable contact to be made
 2. Organize and save data
 3. Make the data communicate with each other